HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

 ## Short description
 <!-- Required -->

-- **What:** Launch a minimum viable search feature for Simpler Grants.gov that allows users to filter and sort funding opportunities by *at least* one field and by keywords.
+- **What:** Soft launch a minimum viable search feature for Simpler Grants.gov that allows users to filter and sort funding opportunities by *at least* one field and by keywords.
 - **Why:** Proves the successful integration of front-end and backend systems in production and delivers basic search functionality that we can begin to leverage for user testing
 - **Who:** Targeted group of external stakeholders with whom we'd like to conduct user research and testing